Why Holding Your Home Longer Can Save You Thousands

 But here’s something most people don’t realize: holding your home longer can come with major tax advantages, and in many cases, it can make renting your property one of the smartest financial moves you can make.

-At Stetson Property Management, we work with owners every week who are weighing the same question:
+At Stetson Property Management, we work with owners every week who are weighing the same decision.

 One of the biggest financial benefits of owning a rental property is depreciation.